 Basic mnemonic memorization revolves around associations.

 The most basic mnemonic devices in the English language include the alphabet song, as mentioned above, and ROYGBIV, the acronym for the colors in the rainbow (red, orange, yellow, green, blue, indigo, violet).
-Another common mnemonic is the phrase, “i before e except after c,” which encodes spelling information (although there are many exceptions to this rule.
-Often the word “weird” is used to remind students of these exceptions, as it both ignores the rule and describes the non-adherence of certain, unusual words).
+Another common mnemonic is the phrase “i before e except after c,” which encodes spelling information, although there are many exceptions to this rule ("my weird niece seizes protein and caffeine").

 Here's another common mnemonic device for chemistry to help you remember the seven elements that form diatomic molecules.

-Cicero, the famous Roman writer and orator, write in his book De Oratore (55 BCE) of a memory aid called the “method of loci,” sometimes called the “mind palace” technique.
-In this method of memorization, a person uses their spatial reasoning brain power to organize and store memory inside an imagined building or geographic space.
+Cicero, the famous Roman writer and orator, writes in his book De Oratore (55 BCE) of a memory aid called the “method of loci,” or the “mind palace” technique.
+Here, a person uses their spatial reasoning brain power to organize and store memory inside an imagined building or geographic space.

 It’s a process that gained some notoriety in recent years due to the BBC show Sherlock, which features a young savant Sherlock Holmes using the mind palace technique to recall vast quantities of information that assist him in solving complex and diabolical crimes.

-To build a mind palace, a person begins with the blueprint of a physical location (which could be a room, building, or even town or landscape).
+To build a mind palace, a person begins with the blueprint of a physical location (a room, building, or even a town or landscape).
 The larger or more detailed the location, the more data can be stored there.
-Then, they create a path through the location that they can follow during every “visit,” and begin to associate objects or landmarks in the mind palace with specific pieces of information.
+Then, they create a path through the location that they can follow during every “visit” and begin to associate objects or landmarks in the mind palace with specific pieces of information.

 For people who have to memorize and store a huge amount of new information, like people studying for medical school, law, or a foreign language, the techniques of mnemonics can be invaluable.
 As the alphabet song demonstrates, even the simplest lessons can benefit from these methods.

-However, it's important to weigh how much added memory the mnemonic imposes onto the task in the first place, and if the initial concept was really that difficult to warrant the added burden?
+However, it's important to weigh how much memory the mnemonic adds, and if the initial concept was really that difficult to warrant the added burden.

 For example, one common medical mnemonic to remember that the word "gastric" refers to the stomach is to imagine a big ol' stomach sitting on the bed of a "gas truck".
 That's a cute image, but seriously, is the word "gastric" really that hard to remember?
 Even I knew that word, and I didn't take much more science than college Biology myself.